BlockcodeChain/babua-dsa-patterns-course/README.md

 ---

-Perfect 👌 — here’s a **LinkedIn post template** your students can reuse daily to share progress, stay consistent, and tag you for visibility.

-It’s designed to:

-* Boost engagement & accountability 💪
-* Help the LinkedIn algorithm recognize the #DSAin90Days movement 🚀
-* Encourage others to join and tag you directly ✅

----

 ## 🧩 **LinkedIn Daily Progress Template (for Students)**

 > 📅 **Day [X] / 90 – DSA Patterns Challenge 2025**